apalhan/SparkAI---Dating-Assistant/README.md

 ### 8. **Apple's Guidelines and Compliance**

-[App Name] complies with all of Apple’s App Store Guidelines, including:
+[SparkAI] complies with all of Apple’s App Store Guidelines, including:

 - **User Data Collection:** We collect only the necessary information to provide the App’s core functionalities, and we give users control over their data.
 - **Third-Party Access:** We do not share user data with third parties unless explicitly stated in this policy or required by law.